A Local’s 3-day Budapest Itinerary

 Make sure you also get a ticket to go up to the dome, which gives you a 360-degree view of the city.

-Expect to spend about 1 hour here.
+Expect to spend about 1 hour in the church.

 Afternoon